About

 Policy Counsel

-Reed is a Policy Counsel at Governing for Impact, where he helps advocacy organizations develop regulatory proposals that protect workers, consumers, and other groups.
+Reed is a Policy Counsel at Governing for Impact, where he develops progressive policy proposals and contributes to the organization’s legal work.
 He has worked at Governing for Impact, the Voting Section of the U.S. Dept. of Justice, Cohen Milstein, and Oasis Legal Services.
 Previously, he worked in political data analytics at OpenLabs and on electoral campaigns.
 Originally from Charlottesville, Virginia, Reed is a graduate of U.C.
 Berkeley Law School and Harvard College.